nodamushi/template_cli_tokio/README.md

 A template for building asynchronous CLI applications with Tokio runtime.

+## License

+This work is released under Unlicense or CC0 (waiving all rights, as much as legally possible in Japan).
+However, I personally request that you **delete the Git history before using this template**.

 ## Overview

 This project serves as a starting template for developing interactive command-line applications that combine async REPL input with concurrent processing tasks (e.g., network communication).